 Billions of us around the world are being urged to stay home as the coronavirus Covid-19 continues to spread.
 As we hunker down indoors for the greater good, nothing will pass the time better than a good book.
 With your vacation most likely canceled or postponed, keep your wanderlust alive by picking up one of the best travel books to read if you are self-isolating.

-Here, Elite Traveler goes through 11 must-read books that will have you adventure-ready once the world return to normal.
+Here, Elite Traveler goes through a collection of must-read books that will have you adventure-ready once the world return to normal.

 From Mary Morris, the author of Nothing to Declare: Memoirs of a Woman Traveling Alone, comes a new book that combines travel memoir with an internal journey towards personal growth.
 Chapters move between America and India, with the book covering a three year period of Morris’ life — beginning with her recovering from a serious injury and learning to walk again, and following her as she takes a trip to India in search of tigers.
 Deeply human and insightful, All the Way to the Tigers is an intimate and inspirational look at one woman’s quest for the world’s most elusive apex predator, and also her own healing and acceptance.

 Cheryl Strayed struck a chord with people all over the world with the publication of her memoir Wild: From Lost to Found on the Pacific Crest Trail.
 Struggling to process her mother’s death and a recent divorce, Strayed undertook an arduous 1,100-mile hike on the Pacific Crest Trail.
 The book is both a beautifully written memoir about her experience on the trail, but also her slow rediscovery of a zest for life.
 Wild has been a best seller in a number of countries and translated into 30 different languages.
 It was also adapted into a Hollywood movie, starring Reese Witherspoon, but, as is often the case, the book offers a far more intimate account of Strayed’s journey back to life.